yousefvand/shellman/nsroot/README.md

 Select `shellscript.json` from drop down menu.
 Delete all file contents and paste `snippets/snippets` content there and save the file.

-Now you can use `test,sh` at project root to test your changes.
+Now you can use `test.sh` at project root to test your changes.